mouxdesign/UX-Research-Bitcoin/README.md

 How?<br/>
 To understand how users acre interacting with the interface and where there is friction we must observe the users.
 To do this I will conduct usability tests remotely or in person with users and gather data based on thier behaviour and questions.

-* **Accessibility Analysis** <br/><br/>
-How?<br/>
-To understand how friendly wallet interfaces are to people with disabilities I will analyze screenstates with accessibility practices in mind.

-These various forms of data will then be analyzed and reccomendations will be then provided.